 In 2016 Bear took President Barack Obama on an adventure in the Alaskan wilderness as they journey across a glacial outwash and through dense forest on the way to see the famed Exit Glacier.

 A true explorer, leading the face of adventure.
-Bear can entertain and dazzle his after-dinner audiences with his endless library of incredible tales, wit and exuberant charm.
+Bear entertains and dazzles after dinner audiences with his endless library of incredible tales, wit and exuberant charm.

-"There are precious few people in this world who can really make a difference in a positive way, you are one.
+'There are precious few people in this world who can really make a difference in a positive way, you are one.
 Many thanks for all you are doing for BA.
 It is so good for our people to hear and learn from someone who has done so much in a world so different from ours.'